Mulan (Disney character): Voice

 Mulan's speaking voice is provided by actress Ming-Na Wen.
 Because the character "represented [traditional] Chinese values" and is depicted as being "dramatic ... close to her father, very respectful," Bancroft believed that Wen possessed the "perfect" voice for Mulan, which he additionally described as "very Chinese."
-Born and raised in Macau, China, Wen was very much familiar with both the legend of Hua Mulan and the Ballad of Mulan at the time of her audition for the role, having grown up being read the poem by her mother.
+Born and raised in Macau, China, Wen was familiar with both the legend of Hua Mulan and the Ballad of Mulan at the time of her audition for the role, having grown up being read the poem by her mother.
 Wen explained, "I think every Chinese kid grows up with this story," additionally likening the poem's popularity in China to that of the Western Parson Weems fable in which American president George Washington chops down his father's beloved cherry tree.

 Mulan served as Wen's first voice-acting role.
 In an interview with IGN, the actress elaborated on the recording process, specifically the fact that she was required to record the majority of the character's dialogue in isolation, saying, "I just loved the story so much and identified so much with the character of Mulan it was easy for me.
 I loved using my imagination.
 I felt like I was a little kid again, being silly with an imaginary sword and riding on an imaginary horse and talking to an imaginary dragon.
 So it was a lot of fun for me."
 In spite of the fact that, throughout the film, Mulan shares multiple scenes with her guardian, a miniature Chinese dragon named Mushu who is voiced by American actor and comedian Eddie Murphy, Wen and her co-star never actually encountered each other while working on Mulan due to the fact that they recorded their respective dialogue at separate times in separate locations.

-Upon being cast as Mulan's speaking voice, Wen was immediately informed by Disney that she would not be providing the character's singing voice.
-The actress took no offense to this decision, commenting jokingly "I don't blame them."
-The directors hired Filipina singer and actress Lea Salonga to dub the character's respective singing voice, heard in the film's songs "Reflection", "I'll Make a Man Out of You" and "A Girl Worth Fighting For", on Wen's behalf.
+Upon being cast as Mulan's speaking voice, Wen was informed by Disney that she would not be providing the character's singing voice.
+She took no offense to this decision, commenting jokingly "I don't blame them."
+The directors hired Filipina singer and actress Lea Salonga to provide Mulan's singing voice, heard in the film's songs "Reflection", "I'll Make a Man Out of You" and "A Girl Worth Fighting For."
 According to Thomas S. Hischak, author of the book Disney Voice Actors: A Biographical Dictionary, Salonga was originally cast to provide both Mulan's speaking and singing voices.
 However, the directors eventually felt that her attempt at impersonating a man in the form of Mulan's male alter-ego "Ping" was rather unconvincing, and ultimately replacing Salonga with Wen.
-Six years prior to Mulan, Salonga provided the singing voice of Princess Jasmine in Disney's Aladdin (1992) on behalf of American actress Linda Larkin.
+Six years prior to Mulan, Salonga provided the singing voice of Jasmine in Disney's Aladdin (1992) on behalf of American actress Linda Larkin.
 While auditioning for Mulan, Salonga asked jokingly, "Why do I have to audition? ...
 I was already a princess before.
 Wasn't that enough?"